SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![File Explorer displays with the previous path and the device-simulation.sln file called out.](media/device-simulation-folder-explorer.png 'File Explorer')

-3. Right click on the **WebService** project and select **Properties** from the left-hand menu.In the Environment variables section, populate the values for the following Environment Variables (the others can remain empty or with their default values):
+3. Right-click on the **WebService** project and select **Properties** from the left-hand menu.
+In the Environment variables section, populate the values for the following Environment Variables (the others can remain empty or with their default values):

     | Environment Variable                      | Value                                 |
     |-------------------------------------------|---------------------------------------|